1 - Achieve Federal ATO

 display: "login-only"

-Custom links can be displayed on the Anchore Enterprise Client Web UI on the login page and also within the system dropdown menu (top-right in the main view).
+Custom links can be displayed on the Anchore Enterprise GUI on the login page and also within the system dropdown menu (top-right in the main view).
 You can specify a title and up to 10 links with their own titles and URIs.
 This feature is only enabled if a main title and at least one link and associated title are provided.
 HTML tags will be removed.

 An example below shows how the custom links section on mouse click/hover can be expanded on both the login page: